simonneutert/simonneutert.github.io/index.md

 Mostly about code I've written, sometimes pet projects, or things that should never slow me down again.

-I run website/blog with my custom static site generator, written mostly in TypeScript with [Deno](https://deno.land/) as the runtime/ecosystem.\
+I run this website/blog using my custom static site generator, written mostly in TypeScript with [Deno](https://deno.land/) as the runtime/ecosystem.\
 The source code is available on GitHub:
 [@simonneutert/deno-quickblog](https://github.com/simonneutert/deno-quickblog).